top of page

 Is it okay for Western white people to use it?

-The best modern scholarship I've found suggests that it originated thousands of years ago amongst the Berber people of West Africa.
+The best scholarship I've found suggests that it originated thousands of years ago amongst the Berber people of West Africa.
 It was expanded by medieval Islamicate occult practitioners in the Near East, and then picked up by European scholars during the Renaissance.

 My practice is a mix of traditions from these three locations along with a healthy dose of my own techniques.